-If you are looking to create believable and realistic images, there are some key ideas to get to grips with, and having some methods to hand to help solve common problems will help your work flow more smoothly.
+If you want to create believable and realistic images, there are some key ideas to get to grips with, and having some methods to hand to help solve common problems will help your work flow more smoothly.
 In this workshop you'll find some top techniques to help you master tonal values.
 Let’s get started…

 01. Separate light and shadow

 This is the foundation for all shading decisions.
-First make a distinction between the ‘light family’ and the ‘shadow family’ (shown above).
+First, make a distinction between the ‘light family’ and the ‘shadow family’ (shown above).
 The light family consists of all areas that are touched directly by the light source.
 A good way to test this is to look at your subject from the direction of the light, so you can see what the light can ‘see’.
 The shadow family consists of everything that is hidden from the light source.
 This includes all shadows and reflected light areas.

 02. Use a value scale

 A value scale is a tool that will help you understand tonal relationships.
 We recommend a nine-step scale because it has a middle value.
 You can make a value scale by marking nine swatches, as shown above.
 Then, using light lines, begin with swatch 1 (as dark as you can go) and 9 (leaving as just paper).
 Then add an estimate for tone 5 in the middle.
 Now, add tones 3 and 7.
 Add the remaining tones to complete the scale.
-For more details, this tutorial might help.

 03. Consider relative values